Core Spec Overview

 - clearly distinguish facts (on-chain amounts, timestamps) from interpretations (e.g. “program spend”);

-- surface recognition tiers and risk labels for modules and sub chains;
+- surface risk labels for modules and bridge provenance where relevant;

 - keep their own documentation up to date as the protocol evolves.